Privacy notice on handling of personal information

 Profiling, Direct Marketing

-MSF Japan may ask for your support and participation, as well as introduce our activities, in accordance with your interest or past support.
-If GDPR applies, your right to refuse these requests is guaranteed.
-If you wish to refuse these, please contact us at the contact address or via email specified in “10.
+MSF Japan may ask for your support and participation, as well as introduce our activities, based on your likely interests or preferences.
+For these purposes, we analyze your information such as donation history, event participation history, and residential areas, etc. Using the analyzed information, we send you our activity report, newsletters, and other information for your donation and support.
+If you are a data subject under GDPR, you have a right to refuse or restrict these activities with your information.
+If you wish to submit such request under GDPR, please contact us at the contact address or via email specified in “10.
 Contact”.

 8. About cookies